MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-machine-learning-integration.md

 Data scientists primarily use Python to develop, and even deploy, their machine learning models for Machine Learning.
 The data scientist must explicitly generate the schema file using Python.

 This schema file must be included in the deployed web service for Machine Learning models.
 To automatically generate the schema for web service, you must provide a sample of the input/output in the entry script for the deployed model.
-For more information, see the subsection on [(Optional) Automatic Swagger schema generation in the Deploy models with the Azure Machine Learning](/azure/machine-learning/how-to-deploy-managed-online-endpoints) service documentation.
+For more information, see [Deploy and score a machine learning model by using an online endpoint](/azure/machine-learning/how-to-deploy-managed-online-endpoints) service documentation.
 The link includes the example entry script with the statements for the schema generation.

 Specifically, the *\@input_schema* and *\@output_schema* functions in the entry script reference the input and output sample formats in the _input_sample_ and _output_sample_ variables.
 The functions use these samples to generate an OpenAPI (Swagger) specification for the web service during deployment.